New York City Subway map: Early maps

-Unified system maps

 1940–56: Separate companies' maps

 After the subway operating companies were taken over by the Board of Transportation in July 1940, maps continued to be issued until 1942 in the characteristic style of the individual companies.
 Thus the IRT Division issued maps in the style of the former IRT company, and the BMT Division issue maps in the style of the former BMT company.
 In order to have an integrated design, however, the Board brought in externally produced maps.
 From 1943 to 1952, the Board purchased stocks of Andrew Hagstrom's maps, overprinted with the Board's service information, and issued them as de facto official maps from token booths (e.g. 1948).

 In 1953, the New York City Transit Authority (NYCTA) took over the subway from the Board of Transportation.
 They continued to issue Hagstrom maps as official maps until 1956, but instituted two changes.
 First: from 1954 onwards, they acquired stocks of subway maps designed by Stephen Voorhies and printed with promotional material for the Union Dime Bank.
 This was done to save money, as the Voorhies map was free, while Hagstrom charged for theirs.
 To keep the publications valid, the NYCTA periodically sent updated service information to both Hagstrom and Voorhies to be printed in service tables and, where necessary, incorporated into the map.
 Second: the NYCTA solicited proposals to create an in-house map design to save money and have more control of the map.

-1958 redesign by George Salomon
+1950s and 1960s redesigns

 In 1955, George Salomon submitted a proposal to the NYCTA to redesign not only the map but the entire system of nomenclature.
 Salomon was a German émigré, and his proposed system of route names and colors mirrored that of the Berlin U-Bahn.
 He had also spent a year studying under Eric Gill in England and expressed admiration for the London Underground map.
 His map adopted the same modernist style as Harry Beck's London map, and was the first map of the New York City Subway to follow a systematic visual language in diagrammatic form.
-The NYCTA rejected his systematic revision of nomenclature but did use his diagram of lines as its official map from 1958 to 1967.

-After delivering his map in 1958, Salomon had no further control of it, and disliked the NYCTA's addition of touristic information to his minimalist design, such as the map of 1964.
+The NYCTA rejected his systematic revision of nomenclature but did use his diagram of lines as its official map, which was implemented in 1958.
+After delivering his map, Salomon had no further control of it, and disliked the NYCTA's addition of touristic information to his minimalist design, such as the map of 1964.